-In the absence of interactions all atoms would be localized in their Landau orbitals.
-Such localization facilitates Cooper pairing and allows superfluidity to occur even in the deep quantum limit at high rotation rates \cite{Zlatko1,Rieck,Norman1}.
-The saddle-point approximation regards the superfluid as a macroscopic condensate of Cooper pairs into a single state given by the order parameter function:
+In the absence of interactions all atoms would be localized in their Landau orbitals created by Coriolis forces in the rotating frame.
+Such localization facilitates Cooper pairing and allows re-entrant superfluidity to occur even in the deep quantum limit at arbitrarily high rotation rates \cite{rasolt92, Rieck1990, Norman1990}.
+Saddle-point approximation regards the superfluid as a macroscopic condensate of Cooper pairs into a single state given by the order parameter function:

 The amplitudes $\phi_{n,l}$ describe the occupation of bosonic Landau levels $n\in\lbrace 0,1,2\dots\rbrace$ at wavevectors $q_x = \textrm{integer} \times \delta q$ in $x$-direction.
-The Landau level wavefunctions of dimensionless coordinates $\vec{\xi}=(\xi_x,\xi_y)$ are:
+The Landau level wavefunctions of dimensionless coordinates $\Bf{\xi}=(\xi_x,\xi_y)$ are: